dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/SentimentStream/SentimentAnalysisStreamReadme.md

 Our goal here is to determine if statements typed into a console are positive or negative.
 We'll be using .NET for Apache Spark to process statements in real-time and ML.NET to perform **binary classification** since categorizing text involves choosing one of two groups: positive or negative.
 You can read more about the problem through the [ML.NET documentation](https://docs.microsoft.com/en-us/dotnet/machine-learning/tutorials/sentiment-analysis).

+## Dataset

+We'll be using a set of **Yelp reviews** as the input training data for this example.

+For the specific ML training/predictions in this app (i.e. when using Model Builder), it helps to have a header for the data.
+We introduced the column header **ReviewText,** which holds the review itself, and **Sentiment,** which holds either a 0 to indicate negative sentiment or a 1 to indicate positive sentiment.
+You can view the resulting data set in [yelptrain.csv](./Resources/yelptrain.csv).

+You can [download the original Yelp data](https://archive.ics.uci.edu/ml/machine-learning-databases/00331/sentiment%20labelled%20sentences.zip) from the [UCI Sentiment Labeled Sentences Dataset]( https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences).

 ## Solution

 We'll first train an ML model using ML.NET, and then we'll create a new application that uses both .NET for Apache Spark and ML.NET.